Preston-Landers/QuietPlaces/Readme.md

     <resources>
         <string name="google_project_number">PROJECT_NUMBER</string>
         <string name="google_public_api_key">API_KEY</string>
+        <string name="google_browser_api_key">BROWSER_API_KEY</string>
     </resources>

-Replace `PROJECT_NUMBER` with the project number from the Google API console, and the `API_KEY` from the key you got from the Public API Access area of the console.
+Replace `PROJECT_NUMBER` with the project number from the Google API console, and the `API_KEY` from the Android key you got from the Public API Access area of the console.

+Replace `BROWSER_API_KEY` from the browser key from the same area of the console.

-`API_KEY` will look something like `AIzaSyBdVl-cTICSwYKrZ95SuvNw7dbMuDt1KG0` (this is not a valid key)
+The keys will look something like `AIzaSyBdVl-cTICSwYKrZ95SuvNw7dbMuDt1KG0` (this is not a valid key)

 ## Debug and Release builds ##

-This section is only relevant if you are trying to build a public release version for the stores.
+This section is only relevant if you are trying to build a public release version for the App Store.

 Debug builds will be signed with your default debug keystore.
 To build a debug version with gradle run: